 please visit https://city.milwaukee.gov/der/benefits.

-examination.
-Unless otherwise required by law, the City of Milwaukee will not
+Unless otherwise required by law, the City of Milwaukee will not provide

-provide alternative test administration.
+alternative selection process dates or times.
 The applicant is responsible for

 attending all phases of the job selection process at the time and place